-- BIORETENTION SYSTEMS: Rooftop runoff from the building can be captured, treated, and infiltrated by installing a bioretention system.
-Bioretention systems can reduce sediment and nutrient loading to the local waterway while providing beautiful landscaping. - POROUS PAVEMENTS: A section of the parking lot can be converted to porous pavement.
-This can allow runoff from the parking lot to infiltrate into the ground reducing the volume that enters the catch basin at the end of the driveway.
+- BIORETENTION SYSTEMS: Rooftop runoff from the northwest corner of the building that is currently conveyed down a small hill and into a depressed channel can be captured, treated, and infiltrated into a bioretention system.
+Bioretention systems can reduce sediment and nutrient loading to the local waterways while providing habitat for birds, butterflies, and pollinators. - POROUS PAVEMENT: A portion of the parking lot can be replaced with porous pavement.
+This will allow runoff generated by the parking lot to infiltrate.

 SITE PLAN: